Qasim-afzaal/stay-connected/README.md

 ## 📞 Support

 Having trouble with StayConnected?
-Check our documentation or create an issue in the GitHub repository.
+- Check our documentation
+- Create an issue in the GitHub repository
+- Review the code comments for implementation details

+## 🙏 Acknowledgments

+- Built with Flutter
+- Uses GetX for state management
+- flutter_inappwebview for webview functionality

 ---